Pressure Points for Sleep: Can Acupressure Help Insomnia?

-One that’s unlikely to be accessible when you’re in your sleeping position, unless you’re a side sleeper who opts for an extreme version of the foetal position.
+One that’s unlikely to be accessible when you’re in your sleeping position unless you’re a side sleeper who opts for an extreme version of the foetal position.
 That said, you can incorporate this acupressure into a pre-sleep bedtime routine or ask a partner to help when you’re really struggling to sleep.
 This acupressure point is also known as the Three Yin Intersection.

 To find it, locate the very top of your ankle.
-Apply a gentle pressure to the highest point of your ankle and then find the curved, ball-like bone.
+Apply gentle pressure to the highest point of your ankle and then find the curved, ball-like bone.
 From here, you’ll want to measure four finger widths up your leg.
 Here, by applying gentle pressure, you’ll note a small dip in between two tendons.
 Note that this dip is usually much tighter and a little more difficult to find than those in your wrist and lower arm.

 Oh and by the way, don’t apply pressure to this spot if you’re pregnant.
 It’s believed to help induce labour as well as helping induce sleep.
 Just probably not both at the same time.

 Perhaps one of the most well-known acupressure points, the Yin Tang is the spot directly between the eyes.
-Use your finger or thumb and apply a light pressure between your eyes and eyebrows.
+Use your finger or thumb and apply light pressure between your eyes and eyebrows.
 You should feel a small recess where pressure feels comforting.

 For those who suffer from migraines or sinus pains, this is a great acupressure point to focus on.
-Not only does it help inspire sleep, but enough massage and focus to this area can help lighten tension right across your forehead, jawline, neck and shoulders.
+Not only does it help inspire sleep, but enough massage and focus on this area can help lighten tension right across your forehead, jawline, neck and shoulders.

 This pressure point for sleep is in the foot, near the heel.
 Follow your heel up from the sole of your foot and come inwards towards the ball of your ankle.
 Just before you reach the ball of your ankle, on the inner side, you’ll notice a small dip between tendons.
-This is the Taixi spot and by applying a slight but consistent pressure you may find yourself becoming more relaxed and ready for sleep.
+This is the Taixi spot and by applying slight but consistent pressure you may find yourself becoming more relaxed and ready for sleep.

-There’s simply not enough scientific study to state that massaging or working pressure points really works.
-Most evidence is based on research from traditional medicine or through personal anecdote.
+There’s simply not enough scientific study to state that massaging or working pressure points really work.
+Most evidence is based on research from traditional medicine or through a personal anecdote.
 However, this review of what studies do exist, suggests that acupressure does work, at least when in relation to pain relief: